GEOS-DEV/GEOS/src/docs/JOSS/paper.md

 The threat of climate change has resulted in an increased focus on mitigating carbon emissions into the atmosphere.
 Carbon Capture and Storage (CCS) of CO~2~ in subsurface reservoirs and saline aquifers is an important component in the strategy to meet global climate goals.
 Given the 2050 net-zero GHG goals, CO~2~ storage capacities required to offset emissions is orders of magnitude greater than current levels [@IPCC_2023].
-The ability to evaluate the reservoir performance and containment risks associated with the injection of liquefied CO~2~ in the subsurface in a reproducible and transparent manner is an important consideration when evaluating new storage sites.
+Evaluation of reservoir performance and containment risks associated with the injection of liquefied CO~2~ in the subsurface in a reproducible and transparent manner is an important consideration when evaluating new storage sites.
+As an example of typical complexities in carbon storage reservoirs, the 11th Society of Petroleum Engineers Comparative Solution Project (SPE11) [@Nordbotten2024] provides a benchmark example for evaluating the the predictions of carbon storage simulators.
-The primary goal of GEOS is to provide the global community with an open-source tool that is capable of simulating the complex coupled physics that occurs when liquefied CO~2~ is injected into a subsurface reservoir.
+The goal of GEOS is to provide the global community with an exascale capable open-source tool that is capable of simulating the complex coupled physics that occurs when liquefied CO~2~ is injected into a subsurface reservoir.
 To this end, GEOS is freely available and focused on the simulation of reservoir integrity through various failure mechanisms such as caprock failure, fault leakage, and wellbore failure.
+Open source projects such as OMP [@RASMUSSEN2021159], OpenGeoSys [@ogs:6.5.2], DuMux [@Kochetal2020Dumux], Darts [@Voskov2024] are example efforts that share similar objectives.
+However, GEOS stands out in two key areas: the explicit fault modeling coupled with flow and mechanical deformation, and the ability to leverage the computational power of current exascale supercomputers.

 # GEOS Components